How presidential elections can impact your retirement plan

 Your journey awaits.
 Get started.
 Log in to your account today.

-- Voya Financial Consumer Insights & Research survey conducted January 22-23, 2024, among 1,005 adults aged 18+ in the U.S., featuring 455 Americans working full-time or part-time.
+- Voya Financial Consumer Insights & Research survey conducted January 22-23, 2024, among 1,005 adults aged 18+ in the U.S., featuring 455 Americans working full time or part time.

-- "Presidential election years like 2024 are usually winners for U.S. stocks".
-Morningstar Dec.
+- “Presidential election years like 2024 are usually winners for U.S. stocks” Morningstar Dec.
 16, 2023.

 - "How presidential elections affect the stock market" U.S. Bank, January 30, 2024.